 As is evident from its name, Smartsheet is a workflow management software based on spreadsheets.
 Smartsheet allows users to organize tasks, schedules, processes, and more on spreadsheets.
-Smartsheet is a spreadsheet-like project management tool that has won quite a few awards for becoming a favorite business tool quickly.
-Users that are comfortable working in Excel, but are looking for a break from complex formulas would find Smartsheet very easy to work with.
+Smartsheet is a spreadsheet-like project management tool that has won quite a few awards for becoming a favourite business tool quickly.
+Users who are comfortable working in Excel, but are looking for a break from complex formulas would find Smartsheet very easy to work with.
 Users can perform several calculations across multiple sheets easily with Smartsheet.
 It is an interactive workflow tool that provides several features like workflow automation and visualization of tasks in Gantt charts, calendars, and card views.

 Project planning and management – Smart sheet allows you to standardize key project elements, increase the velocity, and improve collaboration with scalable options that fit individual work requirements.

 Dynamic portfolio management – Users can manage projects, portfolios, and resources with a holistic view across projects.
-Smartsheet also improves flexibility and agility for faster and quality delivery of projects.
+Smartsheet also improves flexibility and agility for faster and higher quality delivery of projects.

 Accelerate program planning and delivery- You can empower your teams to collaborate with speed and accountability for driving successful outcomes, faster.